-In addition to the gorgeous closures, we also chose the Dritz® Fashion D-rings for our pretty ribbon straps.
-These D-rings are in the same antique brass finish as the locks and are wonderfully thick and solid.
+In addition to the gorgeous closures, we chose heavier D-rings for our pretty ribbon straps in the same antique brass Finish as the locks.
 Nothing says “cheap and flimsy” like hardware that’s too wimpy.
-These D-rings are a true pro embellishment.

-Each bag uses two coordinating exterior fabrics plus a lining fabric.
+Each bag uses two coordinating exterior fabrics plus a Lining fabric.
 By creating the flap in a feature fabric against a more muted base fabric, it puts the emphasis on the flap and the closure, making that the focal point of the purse.
 We originally used fabrics from the Woodland Clearing cotton lawn collection from Robert Kaufman, which is no longer readily available.
-Below are some new Spring collections that would be beautiful alternatives.
+However, new florals come out every season – each one seemingly prettier than the next!

 A full set of pattern pieces for the body of the bag and the flap is included below.